LSViana/LSViana/README.md

 ## Visit my [Personal Website](https://lsviana.github.io/) 🎇

-I am a proud Web and Mobile Software Developer working and enjoying software development since 2013.
+I am a Web and Mobile Software Developer working and enjoying software development since 2013. ~UX/UI designer is a goal.~

 ## My Journey up to This Day